 Welcome to our first issue of the Welcoming Committee Newsletter.
+We will be sending two newsletters.
 In these newsletters, we will try to answer most of your questions.
-We will also assign you a buddy soon; please feel free to contact them with your questions as well.

-I am originally from Boston, although I haven't lived there since going to graduate school at Tufts.
+I am originally from Boston, although I haven't lived there since going to graduate school at Tufts a long, long time ago.
 I was a history teacher for 18 years at different schools before getting my first head job at The American College of Sofia.
 I came to ACS after an 8-year stint as President of Shady Side Academy in Pittsburgh and a 3-year stint at GEMS World Academy in Chicago.
 I enjoy cooking, trying to stay fit, hiking, and traveling.
 Lebanon is an amazing place to do all of these things.

 High School Principal